CS5010Spring2024Feinberg/milestone-4-rajclifford-s-team/README.md

 - List inactive patients for a year on a GUI
 - List clinical staff with incomplete visits on a GUI
 - List patients with multiple visits in past year on a GUI
+- Clear Current Clinic Data and load a new Clinic File

 ### How to Run